zkVerify/zkverify-docs/docs/overview/02-getting-started/05-relayer.md

 </Tabs>

 After sending the verification request to the relayer, we can fetch the status of our request using the ``jobId`` returned in the response of the previous API call.
 To get the status, we will be making a ``GET`` API call to ``job-status`` endpoint.
 We want to wait till our proof is finalized on zkVerify, thus we will run a loop waiting for 5 seconds between multiple API calls.
-If you want to aggregate our verified proof(want to verify the proof aggregation on connected chains like Sepolia, Base Sepolia etc) check the code snippets with aggregation.

 <Tabs groupId="aggregated-listening">
 <TabItem value="without-aggregation" label="Without Aggregation">